 We present two new priority queue architectures which were designed to minimize the effects of scaling (with respect to N and P).
 The first new architecture reduces and controls the performance loss due to increasing the queue capacity without adding a large amount of extra hardware.
-This was done by combining the salient features of two existing priority queue architectures, the shift register [3], [4], [12] and systolic array [6], [7].
+This was done by combining the salient features of two existing priority queue architectures, the shift register and systolic array.
 We then extend this architecture to service multiple links instead of just one.
-Both of the new architectures perform well enough to support very high-speed links and both provide constanttime (in terms of number of clock cycles) enqueue and dequeue operations.
-But, before describing our new architectures, we first describe four priority queue architectures-binary tree, FIFO, shift register, systolic array-from the current literature in Section 2.
+Both of the new architectures perform well enough to support very high-speed links, and both provide constant-time (in terms of number of clock cycles) enqueue and dequeue operations.
+But before describing our new architectures, we first describe four priority queue architectures - binary tree, FIFO, shift register, systolic array - from the current literature in Section 2.
 A brief description of each architecture and operation is given, followed by a discussion on limitations to their scalability.
-Two new architectures are then proposed and evaluated in Section 3 (hybrid systolic/shift) and in Section 4 (multiple link).
-Each of these two sections also gives a detailed explanation of the new architecture's operations.
-Section 5 presents the results of some implementations of the various priority queues for several switch parameters.
-The implementations were done using the Verilog hardware description language and the Epoch silicon compiler for several combinations of P (up to 256) and N (up to 1,024).
-These results show limitations of the existing architectures when scaled to large N and P and are compared to implementations of the new architectures.
-Section 6 concludes with a summary of our contributions and a brief list of future directions.
+Section 3 proposes and evaluates the two new architectures.
+Detailed explanations of their operations are also given.
+Section 4 presents the results of some implementations of the various priority queues for several switch parameters.
+The implementations were done using the Verilog hardware description language and the Epoch silicon compiler for several combinations of P (up to 256) and N (up to 1024).
+These results show limitations of the existing architectures when scaled to large N and P, and are compared to implementations of the new architectures.
+Section 5 concludes with a summary of our contributions and a brief list of future directions.